Sage-Bionetworks/BridgeDocs/_articles/ios.md

 ### Adding BridgeSDK directly to your project

-BridgeAppSDK (see below) includes BridgeSDK as a sub-project, so if you intend to use that framework, skip these instructions and follow the ones in that section.
+BridgeApp (see below) includes BridgeSDK as a sub-project, so if you intend to use that framework, skip these instructions and follow the ones in that section.

 Otherwise: